-- 1. Inappropriate practice by investigating whether the Commonwealth funded services delivered by practitioners are clinically relevant. - 2.
-The consequences of inappropriate practice by investigating whether payments to claimants are made in accordance with the regulations for the Medicare and Pharmaceutical Benefit schedules.
+- 1. Inappropriate practice by investigating whether, in providing Commonwealth funded services, the conduct of practitioners would be unacceptable to the general body of their profession or specialty, including whether the services provided were clinically relevant. - 2.
+The consequences of inappropriate practice by investigating whether payments to claimants are made in accordance with the regulations for the Medicare, Dental and Pharmaceutical Benefit schemes.